Classical Verification of Quantum Computations: Measurement Protocol

 \subsection{Completeness of Measurement Protocol}

-\begin{claim} {\textbf{Completeness of Measurement Protocol (Protocol \ref{prot:measprotocol})}} For all $n$ qubit states $\rho$ and for all basis choices $h\in \{0,1\}^n$, the prover $\Prov$ described in Protocol \ref{prot:measprotocolprover} is a perfect prover ($\Prov$ is accepted by the verifier in a test round for basis choice $h$ with perfect probability).
-There exists a negligible function $\mu$ such that in the Hadamard round for basis choice $h$, the verifier accepts $\Prov$ with probability $\geq 1 - \mu$ and $\TV{D_{\Prov,h}^C}{D_{\rho,h}}\leq \mu$. \end{claim} \begin{proofof}{\Cl{cl:measprotocolcorrectness}} First, assume that the prover could produce the ideal states in the commitment procedure, as written in \eqref{eq:commitbeforemeas} for the Hadamard basis and \eqref{eq:commitbeforemeasinjective} for the standard basis.
+\begin{lem} {\textbf{Completeness of Measurement Protocol (Protocol \ref{prot:measprotocol})}} For all $n$ qubit states $\rho$ and for all basis choices $h\in \{0,1\}^n$, the prover $\Prov$ described in Protocol \ref{prot:measprotocolprover} is a perfect prover ($\Prov$ is accepted by the verifier in a test round for basis choice $h$ with perfect probability).
+There exists a negligible function $\mu$ such that in the Hadamard round for basis choice $h$, the verifier accepts $\Prov$ with probability $\geq 1 - \mu$ and $\TV{D_{\Prov,h}^C}{D_{\rho,h}}\leq \mu$. \end{lem} \begin{proofof}{\Le{lem:measprotocolcorrectness}} First, assume that the prover could produce the ideal states in the commitment procedure, as written in \eqref{eq:commitbeforemeas} for the Hadamard basis and \eqref{eq:commitbeforemeasinjective} for the standard basis.
 Call such a prover $\Prov'$.
 The distribution over measurement results obtained by the verifier when interacting with $\Prov'$ (prior to conditioning on acceptance) is equal to the distribution over measurement results obtained by measuring $\rho$ in the basis specified by $h$, i.e.:

 We now return to analyzing the prover $\Prov$ given in Protocol \ref{prot:measprotocolprover}.
 First note that $\Prov$ is a perfect prover: when measured, the superpositions created by $\Prov$ during the commitment process (in \eqref{eq:superpositionoverT} and \eqref{eq:commitbeforemeasinjective}) pass the CHK procedure perfectly, by definition (see Definition \ref{def:trapdoorclawfree} and Definition \ref{def:trapdoorinjective}).
 Moving on to the Hadamard round, $\Prov$ is rejected by the verifier only if there exists an $i$ such that the measurement result $d_i$ is not in the set $\dset_{k_i,0,x_{0,y_i}}\cap \dset_{k_i,1,x_{1,y_i}}$ (and $h_i = 1$).
-The adaptive hardcore bit clause of Definition \ref{def:trapdoorclawfree} (item 4(a)) implies that since $d_i$ is sampled uniformly (it is the result of a Hadamard transform), there exists a negligible function $\mu_H$ such that the probability that the verifier rejects $\Prov$ in the Hadamard round is at most $\mu_H$:
+The adaptive hardcore bit clause of Definition \ref{def:trapdoorclawfree} (item 4(a)) implies that since $d_i$ is sampled uniformly, there exists a negligible function $\mu_H$ such that the probability that the verifier rejects $\Prov$ in the Hadamard round is at most $\mu_H$:

 Next, observe that the prover $\Prov$ in Protocol \ref{prot:measprotocolprover} can produce the state in \eqref{eq:commitbeforemeasinjective} (which is used by the prover $\Prov'$), but can only create a state within negligible trace distance of the state in \eqref{eq:commitbeforemeas}.
 It follows that there exists a negligible function $\mu'$ such that: